xueshengke/DW-TNNR/readme.txt

 This code includes the detailed implementation of the paper:

 Reference:
-S. Xue, W. Qiu, F. Liu, et~al., “Double Weighted Truncated Nuclear Norm Regularization for Efficient Matrix Completion,” IEEE Transactions on Image Processing, submitted, 2017.
+S. Xue, W. Qiu, F. Liu, et~al., Double Weighted Truncated Nuclear Norm Regularization for Efficient Matrix Completion, , submitted, 2017.

 It is partially composed of TNNR code implementation.
 We would like to thank Dr. Debing Zhang for sharing his code.